-The Tiguan range is starting to look complete now that Volkswagen SA has added 3 diesel engines to its model lineup.
-The turbodiesel models are open for orders but, are only arriving in the country in the new year (2017).
+The Tiguan range is starting to look complete now that Volkswagen SA has added 2 diesel engines to its model lineup.
+The turbodiesel models are now available to customers in South Africa.

-In Comfortline specification (the Tiguan's middle choice of equipment lines) you can have a 2-litre 81 kW/250 Nm unit with a 5-speed manual gearbox.
+In Comfortline specification (the Tiguan's middle choice of equipment lines) you can have a 2.0-litre 81 kW/250 Nm unit with a 5-speed manual gearbox.
 The sporty R-Line kit can also be added to this model at an additional R20k.
 If you want an automatic (DSG) then you'll have to opt for the 4Motion (all-wheel-drive) models.
-The 2-litre engine is the DSG is beefed up to produce 105 kW and probably close to 300 Nm of torque (no torque figure listed).
+The 2.0-litre engine with DSG is beefed up to produce 105 kW and 340 Nm of torque.

-The top-spec turbodiesel model is only available in Highline trim level but, has even more power with 130 kW and 350 Nm as used in the Passat.
+The top-spec turbodiesel model is only available in Highline trim level, but it has even more power with 130 kW and 350 Nm of torque as used in the Passat.
 Again, it will use the 7-speed DSG gearbox and 4Motion.

 2.0 TDI 81 kW Comfortline Manual - R469 500